fgcallari/skeres/README.md

 ## Usage in your applications.

 This port follows closely the Ceres C++ API, so familiarize yourself with its documentation first.
-In keeping with the usual Scala styoe, native Ceres methods wrapped by SWIG are accessible using lowerCamelCase names.
+In keeping with the usual Scala style, native Ceres methods wrapped by SWIG are accessible using lowerCamelCase names.

 Begin by looking at the Scala sources in the "examples" tree.
 The